fuhsjr00/bug.n/doc/Default_configuration.md

 `Config_monitorDisplayChangeMessages=1`

-If true (`=1`) bug.n reacts on `WM_DISPLAYCHANGE` system messages asking to reset the monitor configuration, e. g. if a monitor is dis-/connected or the monitor resolution is changed.
+If true (`=1`) bug.n reacts on `WM_DISPLAYCHANGE` system messages asking to reset the monitor configuration, e.g. if a monitor is dis-/connected or the monitor resolution is changed.